bakenzua/lshtm_msc_project_template/README.md

 Please refer to the \[Quarto documentation\](https://quarto.org/docs/guide/) for guidance on incorporating workings and write up into these files.

-The easiest way to compile the template as a pdf is via the render button in RStudio!
+The easiest way to compile the template to a pdf, is via the render button in RStudio.

 ## Citations and References